 Ohana, Polynesian Village Resort

 This one is an all you care to eat restaurant, but with no characters.
 The food comes highly recommended and is also brought to your table.
 It includes noodles, stir fried veggies and chicken, shrimp and steak all (separately) on huge skewers, served at your table.
-There’s also entertainment in the evening which allows the kiddies to get up and move around the restaurant – perhaps not so great for very little toddlers, but fine for bigger ones or ones with older siblings.
+There’s also entertainment in the evening which allows the kiddies to get up and move around the restaurant.
+Perhaps this is not so great for very little toddlers, but fine for bigger ones or ones with older siblings.
+Your decision!

 Coral Reef Restaurant, Epcot